Peacetrain guatemala

 Day 6 – Wednesday, November 5

-Rest Day at Lake Atitlán
+Rest day at lake Atitlán

 Today is yours to spend as you wish.
 You can relax at the lodge or take advantage of optional activities.
 Kayaks and stand-up paddleboards are available at no extra charge.
 There are also short hiking trails nearby if you’d prefer to explore on foot.
 Meals are not included, but several lakeside restaurants are within walking distance.